 7. Reduce Stress

 Stress can also contribute to hormonal imbalance and lower your metabolic rate.
-Yoga and meditation can reduce the impact of exaggerated stress responses, promote hormonal balance, and may be helpful in managing both anxiety and depression.3
+Yoga and meditation can reduce the impact of exaggerated stress responses, promote hormonal balance,

 Why Women Tend To Gain Weight After 40